SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 It is possible to give a variable ordering for the MCSat search -- this will make MCSAT to decide the variables in the given order.
-Note that this operation will overwrite any previously set ordering.
+Note that the variables in the given ordering are always decided earlier than the ones not in the ordering.
+Therefore, the ordering variables are not affected by the dynamic variable decision heuristic like VSIDS.
+Moreover, a subsequent calls to this operation will overwrite previously set ordering.

 .. c:function:: smt_status_t yices_mcsat_set_var_order(context_t *ctx, const term_t t[], uint32_t n)